plumatic/schema/README.md

 There's nothing special about `json-coercion-matcher` though; it's just as easy to [make your own schema-specific transformations](https://github.com/Prismatic/schema/wiki/Writing-Custom-Transformations) to do even more.

 For more details, see [this blog post](http://blog.getprismatic.com/schema-0-2-0-back-with-clojurescript-data-coercion/).

-## Compilation

-Currently the way schema.core imports schema.macros breaks with AOT compilation.
-This was done for ClojureScript's sake but it is no longer necessary and we are planning to collapse them back in a future major release.

-In the mean time, if your project is being compiled AOT and you are using the macros (defn, defrecord etc) you should explicitly require schema.macros as described above.

 ## For the Future